johnae/spook/README.md

 colors = require "ansicolors"
 fs = require 'fs'

--- notify takes an arbitrary number of arguments where each is -- a notifier - either for requiring or the table of functions -- to use.
-Let's add the built-in terminal_notifier. notify = require('notify')! notify.add 'terminal_notifier'
+-- notify is a global variable.
+Let's make it a local -- as is generally recommended in Lua.
+-- Let's add the built-in terminal_notifier.
+notify = _G.notify

+-- Adds the built-in terminal_notifier - this notifies of success/fail
+-- in the terminal.
+notify.add 'terminal_notifier'

 -- If we find 'notifier' in the path, let's
 -- add that notifier also.
 We fail silently otherwise. pcall notify.add, 'notifier'

+-- Yet another simple way of including a notifier would -- be to define it right here - like this: notify.add {
+  start: (msg, info) ->
+    print "Start, yay"
+  success: (msg, info) ->
+    print "Success, yay!"
+  fail: (msg, info) ->
+    print "Fail, nay!"
+}

--- spookfile_helpers is not included inside the spook binary, -- it's rather just some helpers in a file in this repo.
+-- spookfile_helpers is included inside the spook binary, -- it's some helpers mainly for using spook in a similar fashion -- to guard.
--- In general it's probably a good idea to keep helpers around -- in some other file.
 {
   :until_success
   :command
   :task_filter
   :notifies
-} = require('spookfile_helpers')(notify)
+} = require 'spookfile_helpers'

 -- we use this for notifications, by filtering out
 -- the commands not runnable (because the mapped files